StephenDsouza90/python-quick-sort/README.md

 **Time Complexity Analysis**

-Best-case: A best-case scenario is when the list of N numbers has been evenly divided (total n is even) or close to evenly divided (total n is odd) while the value of the pivot is a middle value.
-The sub-arrays are divided into size of log2 n which means the list has been cut in half to solve the problem.
-Therefore, the best-case is O(n log n), where n is the number of elements in the list and log n is the half of size N.
+Best-case: A best-case scenario is when the list of N numbers has been evenly partitioned in each recursive step.
+In this case the pivot selected will be exactly in the middle.
+Because of the even partitioning, the data size for the next recursive calls are cut in half giving us a perfect "log n" time complexity to sort the data.

-Average-case: An average-case scenario is when the list has been divided by 3/4 and 1/4 because the pivot lies between 75% and 25% of the list.
-This leads to an unbalanced division, however still using a log4/3 and on average the processing time is O(n log n).
+Worst-case: A worst-case scenario is when the pivot is either the smallest or the largest value that is selected.
+This causes the partition to be very badly uneven where either the left or the right partition will have just one item.
+This causes the data size for each recursive step to be of size n-1, n-2 and so giving us a total of O(n^2) quadratic time complexity.

-Worst-case: A worst-case scenario is when the list has been divided in an unbalanced way because the pivot occours at the extreme left or extreme right of the list.
-This leads one sub-array being larger than the other at every recursive call leading to n - 1, n - 2 and so on.
-This makes the problem longer to solve, hence the worst-case is O(n^2) because at every call, n is being sorted.
+Average-case: Since we don't make any assumptions about the data, it's not easy to select the pivot which will give us the best-case time complexity all the time.
+But to come close to the best case, we can select a pivot at random which with high probability can give us a partition which is closer to being even but maybe not equally even, but will not always give the worst case scenario.
+This is the average case.
+In this case, using a random pivot selection in each recursive step, the pivot will lie b/w 25% and 75% of the list resulting in a close to even partitioning.
+This also leads to an unbalanced division but can still yield a good log of N where N is still better than the worst case.

 ## How to run locally